E : Sound and Vibration Terms, Definitions, Units, Measurements ...

 In America, the exchange rate defined in the OSHA standard is 5 dB and their 8 hour workplace average level is known as time weighted average.
 For other US exchange rates and threshold levels the average level for the measurement duration is known as Lavg.

-a decaying exponential weighting function, specified by a starting point (shift) and a constant time (length).
-Use exponential weighting for exponentially decaying transients longer than one time record, to avoid leakage
+Exponential a decaying exponential weighting function, specified by a starting point (shift) and a constant time (length).
+Use exponential weighting for exponentially decaying transients longer than one time record, to avoid leakage caused by truncation.

 See also • time weightings